-However in every form of farming, there is a harvest season.
+However, in every form of farming, there is a harvest season.
 The season pre-determined by God that the crop will be ready to bring in to the storehouse.
-The season where if all preparations are properly made, faithful watch has been conducted over the seeds sown, in faith that they’ll yield the intended crop, you will see great gain.
+The season where if all preparations are properly made, a faithful watch has been conducted over the seeds sown, in faith that they’ll yield the intended crop, you will see a great gain.
 It will come to pass.

 Bear with me here as I land this metaphorical plane for you.

-I am of firm belief that God wants to impact every areas of our lives this year and He leaves nothing to chance.
-I believe in every areas of our lives he is going to call you to do one of the following: Plow/prepare, receive a deposit/seed, nurture/guard/protect, or to Harvest.
+I am of firm belief that God wants to impact every area of our lives this year and He leaves nothing to chance.
+I believe in every area of our lives he is going to call you to do one of the following: Plow/prepare, receive a deposit/seed, nurture/guard/protect, or to Harvest.